risgk/midi-controller-prmc-1/prmc-1-type-2/README.md

 -----

 - Before running `prmc-1-type-2.rb` on R2P2, copy `prmc-1-type-2-*.mrb` to `/lib`
+- MIDI Channel: 1
+    - Alternatively, 9 is used when the red button is pressed at the app startup
 - CH1 Knob: Root of Step 1 Chord, 1 - 14 degree (C3 - B4 in C Major Scale)
 - CH2 Knob: Root of Step 2 Chord, ditto
 - CH3 Knob: Root of Step 3 Chord, ditto